Unexpected behaviour of the SimpleReactor example

 Please report what you found,

-RE: Unexpected behaviour of the SimpleReactor example - Added by Alderete Tommasi Francisco Martin over 2 years ago
+RE: Unexpected behaviour of the SimpleReactor example - Added by Alderete Tommasi Francisco Martin about 3 years ago

 I'm afraid I didn't get any good results:

 First, I changed the timestep to year/24 (Because there's a maximum number of data I can paste in the .odc file).

 Then I run the simulation of the modified Simple Reactor file (SimpleReactorMT.cxx) and saved the results for the fuel coming out of the pool every three years.
 (This time I extended the lifetime of the reactor to 55 Years).

 Afterwards, I run the same simulation adding the changed you proposed: "DecayDB->SetFastCalculation(false);"

 I obtained the EXACT same results as the previous simulation.

 Finally, I set the fast calculation option to "true" again and I changed the interpolation method in the source file, choosing a Spline as you recommended.
 And, once again, The result didn't change at all.

 PD: I attached the results I obtained for the isotope U230.
 It's weird how in year 2045 it seems to restart from the initial value (year 2021) and repeat the same patern.
 The difference I found is that before that badge of used fuel is sent to the pool (in year 2042) the pool was empty for only ONE timestep, whereas in all the other cases the Pool is empty for TWO timesteaps before being reloaded with used fuel.